MohamedWagdy7/eJPT-notes/Networking.md

 * **used to fully identify the host**
 * to get the network part from the ip and the mask perform bitwise and between the ip and the mask or use the [subnet calculator](https://www.ipaddressguide.com/cidr).
 ## Routing
+* **Routers**: devices connected to different networks used to forward datagrams between different networks.
 * is finding the best path to reach the host.
-* **Routers** are devices connected to different networks and used to transefer datagrams between different networks.
 * to find the best path the router look to the routing table which contain the interface and ip.
 * the router send the packet to the default address(0.0.0.0) if it doesn't know the host.
 * if there are two paths to the same host , the path with lowest metric is selected.